prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-api-android.md

 Use the Prebid Mobile API 1.0 for Android to implement header bidding in your mobile apps.
 The elements in the API will allow you to participate in a header bidding auction and communicate with your ad server to display a creative.
 The API supports banner and interstitial creatives.

+## Key Features

+- The Publisher knows if the keywords are attached to the adUnit.
+- Implements and supports its own auto refresh, no longer supporting adServer refresh.
+- Clear result codes that details the response of the Prebid demand fetch request.

 ## Objects

 The Prebid Mobile API supports instantiation of the following objects: